flybaseio/flybaseio.github.io/_posts/2015-11-17-resist-and-thrive-.md

 Yancey Strickler:

-> _Last week I gave this talk at Web Summit in Dublin.
-It’s a first-draft of thoughts that I felt compelled to share in a room of entrepreneurs and VC’s.
-I’d love to hear any and all thoughts on this topic.
-Thx for reading — Y_
->
 > This is a talk about what happens when a culture is driven by the need for money to make more money.
 >
 > A simple way to think about this is through real estate.
 Throughout history it has been advantageous to be a land owner, and today is no different.
 People make a lot of money buying, developing, and selling land.
 Even after the crash of 2008, commercial real estate has climbed again.